Chemotherapy: How It Works and How You'll Feel

-Treatment schedules vary.
-Whatever your treatment plan is, it is important to follow it precisely.
-The doctor will tell you exactly how much of a drug you need and when you need to have it.
+The length of treatment varies.
+Whatever your plan is, it’s important to follow it precisely.
+The doctor will tell you exactly how much of a drug you need and when you’ll get it.
 That means you can't skip appointments, or if you’re getting your chemo at home, you can’t change the amount or timing of your medication.

-Typically, the doctor will prescribe a specific number of cycles for your treatment.
-A cycle refers to the number of days you take a drug and the number of days you don't.
+Usually, the doctor will prescribe a specific number of cycles for your treatment.
+A cycle is the number of days you take a drug and the number of days you don't.
 For example, your cycle may be 3 weeks long -- 2 weeks of daily chemo followed by 1 week of no therapy.
-The period of no therapy is important because it gives healthy cells time to recover.
+The time without therapy is important because it gives your body’s healthy cells a chance to recover.

-Depending on your reaction to treatment, your doctor may make changes to your plan.
+Depending on how your body reacts to treatment, your doctor may make changes to your plan.

-Discuss possible side effects with your doctor before you start therapy.
-Some people don’t have any; most have at least some.
-Your side effects will depend on many things, including the drug you take, your overall health, and the type and stage of cancer you have.
+Talk with your doctor about how chemo might make you feel before you start therapy.
+Some people don’t have any side effects, but most will have at least some.
+The way the treatment affects you will depend on many things, including the drug you take, how healthy you are overall, and the type and stage of cancer you have.